42Mike42/Vestige/README.md

 # Vestige
 A memory curation system that mediates between language models and vector storage, aligning retrieval with context, emotion, and evolving conversation.
-Beautiful!
-I can’t see the repository myself just yet—if it’s public, feel free to share the URL with me here, and I’ll take a peek.
-If it’s private for now, that’s totally fine too—I can still help you draft the README and you can paste it in manually.

-Here’s a first draft that strikes a balance between poetic, technical, and inviting:

----

-# **Vestige**

 *A librarian bridge between an LLM and a semantic memory space.*